Right to Food and the Struggle with the PDS

 • The Right to Food in India faces challenges due to inefficiencies in the Public Distribution System (PDS), hindering equitable access to essential food grains.

-Food Insecurity in India
+Status of Food Security in India

 • India has been ranked 105th out of 127 countries in the Global Hunger Index (GHI) 2024, placing it in the “serious” category for hunger levels.